briancappello/flask-unchained/README.md

 **What is it?**

-Flask Unchained is a (*work-in-progress*) **fully integrated, optional-batteries-included web framework built on top of Flask** and its extension ecosystem.
+Flask Unchained is a (*work-in-progress*) **fully integrated, optional-batteries-included web framework built on top of Flask and its extension ecosystem**.
 Flask Unchained aims to be a fresh, modern take on building web apps and APIs with Flask - while trying to stay as true as possible to the spirit and API of Flask.

 **Why?**